Abstract

 Conclusion: Whether patients presenting with orbital complications should be treated conservatively or surgically remains a topic of debate in the current literature.
 In this discussion, it is important to predict which patients will progress to a subperiosteal or an orbital abscess.
 In our study, we found that proptosis, limited eye movements, and high fever (>37.5 °C) were associated with abscess development, and abscess volume and proptosis value were also important in terms of surgical necessity.

-Keywords: Orbital complication, sinusitis
+Keywords: orbital complication, sinusitis

 Copyright and license